microsec/regulations/hrsz--all--ssl--EN.md

 after receiving and decides whether revocation is appropriate based on the following criteria:

 - the nature of the alleged problem
-- the consequences of revocatio
+- the consequences of revocation
 - the number of Certificate Problem Reports received about a particular Certificate or Subscriber
 - the entity making the complaint, and
 - relevant legislation.